dessalines/essays/us_atrocities.md

 ### Notes

-- Try to convey a sense of moral outrage, not be a factsheet.
+- Try to convey a sense of moral outrage.
 - This is a living document, it will be updated as new atrocities pour in.
 - Feel free to make pull requests(changes), or fork it if you'd like to make your own versions.
 - Name the specific source and recipient of the atrocity, and provide a source for the claim.